zbalkan/crypto_inventory/README.md

 The **Crypto Key Inventory Management API** is a RESTful API designed for securely managing cryptographic keys and key types, with functionality adhering to industry standards such as PCI DSS.
 This API provides endpoints for creating, reading, updating, and deleting cryptographic keys and key types, along with features like key rotation, key status management, and lifecycle tracking.

-This is a Proof of Concept, therefore the scurity configuration is ignored.
+This is a Proof of Concept, therefore the security configuration is ignored.

 ## Table of Contents